Horlar-1st/Regression_analysis_on_social_media_types_on_sales/README.md

 ## ⚙️ Technologies Used

-- 🐍 Python (pandas, statsmodels, matplotlib)
+- 🐍 Python (pandas, statsmodels)
 - 📊 SPSS (optional for alternate analysis)
 - 📄 Google Forms / MS Word (for questionnaire)
-- 📈 Excel (for data cleaning and visualization)
+- 📈 Python: Seaborn, matplotlib.pyplot (for data cleaning and visualization)

 ---